rafalazar/rafalazar/README.md

 - 🔭 I’m currently working as a freelancer.

-- 🌱 Looking collaborate with projects (frontend, backend or both).
+- 🌱 Looking to collaborate with projects (frontend, backend or both).

 <h3 align="left">Connect with me:</h3>
 <p align="left">